yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

   >}}

-The updated libraries (that the migration to Conan brought us) also gave us a new version of the [cubeb](https://github.com/kinetiknz/cubeb) audio engine which adds support for 6 channel audio, allowing [ogniK](https://github.com/ogniK5377) to add [support for surround sound](https://github.com/yuzu-emu/yuzu/pull/3827) with this change.
+The updated libraries (that the migration to Conan brought us) also gave us a new version of the [cubeb](https://github.com/kinetiknz/cubeb) audio engine which adds support for 6 channel audio, allowing [ogniK](https://github.com/ogniK5377) to add [support for surround sound](https://github.com/yuzu-emu/yuzu/pull/3827).

 Our good shark, [ogniK](https://github.com/ogniK5377), also fixed [keyboard emulation support](https://github.com/yuzu-emu/yuzu/pull/3926), so expect compatible games to have proper direct input from your keyboards now.